Home

 Human beings do not react in the exact same manner when put under stress, so you will have to discover your very own stress symptoms.

-The human body initially reacts to stress in a very general manner that remains common for all.
-The specifics of how your body then deals with the stress reaction that follows will vary.
 When you mentally recognize or think you recognize danger, a whole sequence of events is triggered by your brain.
 Your nervous system gets a boost from a release of chemicals.
 Your heart rate then increases and your breathing accelerates.
-These reactions are important in getting you ready for action.
-Your reflexes get sharper and you know you have to deal with the danger at hand.

-If you try to imagine how the cavemen reacted when faced with imminent danger from a predator, it's easy to realize that our natural reaction to danger is actually a good one that can save our life.
 Unfortunately, most of the "dangers" that are recognized by our brain are not physical dangers, but psychological dangers.
 The initial body reaction can still be useful when confronted with "dangers" such as deadlines, public speaking, or meeting certain people.

 This initial body reaction is good when kept under control and when it doesn't last long.
 You can imagine that your body was not meant to function at such elevated rates all the time and negative consequences arise when your stress levels are too high for too long.
-Read more on the effects of stress on this stress management tips page.

 Learning How to Relieve Stress